DLXPlugins/highlight-and-share/readme.txt

 == Upgrade Notice ==

-= 4.4.1 =
+= 4.4.8 =
-Fixing HTML tags that weren't closed properly.
+Renaming Twitter to X. Testing successfully with WordPress 6.3.